theobald-software/kb.theobald-software.github.io/content/_board-connector/integrating-sap-real-time-data.md

 Add the WebSite to the IIS (if needed) and copy the URL.

-4.Finish the integration by specifying this URL in the Layout Designer of the Viewer component in the BOARD Project.
+4.Finish the integration by specifying this URL in the Layout Designer of the Viewer component in the Board Project.

 ![Board-connect-image005](/img/contents/image005.jpg){:class="img-responsive"}